LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 Social media is a source of digital evidence for showing conspiracy.
 There could be a Facebook page with photo of an evidence (ofc it happened)

+### Corporate (Civil) investigations

+Private accords -> used by one part to get access from the devices in other words: "i'll give you the company's PC, Phone etc. and i retain the right to access the devices and check for whatever i need"